 10. Art Gallery of Nova Scotia

-Another of the city’s standout sights is the Art Gallery of Nova Scotia, situated a stone’s throw from the waterfront in downtown Halifax.
+Another of Halifax’s standout tourist attractions is the Art Gallery of Nova Scotia, situated a stone’s throw from the waterfront in downtown Halifax.
 Now located in Dominion Building, the museum was opened in 1908 with further floors to be found in the adjacent Provincial Building.

 While its collection of 18,000 photos, paintings and sculptures mainly focus on local Nova Scotian and Canadian artists, its exhibits also include plenty of works by international artists.

 Its galleries house more than fifty works by the folk artist Maud Lewis, as well as artworks by several First Nations artists.
-With 2,000 images by photographer Annie Leibovitz on show next to portraits of numerous Nova Scotia notables, the Art Gallery of Nova Scotia is not to be missed.
+With images from famous Canadian artists such as Maud Lewis next to portraits of numerous Nova Scotia notables, the Art Gallery of Nova Scotia is not to be missed.

 9. Discovery Centre